published on 19 July 2012

 The god Hermes was believed to lead souls to the river Styx in the underworld, at which point the aged boatman Charon ferried them to the gates of Hades where Kerberos - the ferocious three-headed dog (or fifty-headed according to Hesiod) with serpents coming out of its body - stood guard to keep souls in rather than to keep others out.
 It was for payment to Charon that bereaved family members put a coin in the mouth of the deceased (for Greeks the traditional coin was the low-value obol).
 The unburied or those without the means to pay the boatman were condemned to wander the Earth as ghosts.
 This belief hints at the ambiguous nature of Hades.
 It was not necessarily a place of torment and suffering but in most cases, simply the final resting place of the soul.

-On arrival at the gates of Hades, the final destination of the souls was determined by an assessment of their actions whilst they had been alive.
-Traditionally, the three judges of souls were Minos, Rhadamanthys and Aiakos, themselves noted for their honourable lives.
-Souls judged to have led especially good lives were first taken to drink the waters of the river Lethe which made them forget all bad things and then they were taken to the idyllic Elysian Fields.
+On arrival at the gates of Hades, the final destination of the souls was determined by an assessment of their actions whilst they were alive.
+Traditionally, the three judges of souls were Minos, Rhadamanthys, and Aiakos, themselves noted for their honourable lives.
+Souls judged to have led especially good lives were first taken to drink the waters of the River Lethe which made them forget all bad things, and then they were taken to the idyllic Elysian Fields.
 Those souls judged to have led bad lives were put in the hands of the Furies and taken to Tartarus, the lowest level of Hades, to receive punishment for their misdeeds.
 The worst-offending souls, those who had offended the gods with their impiety, were condemned to eternal torment.
-Examples of those so punished were Sisyphos who had to forever roll a rock up a hill, Tantalos who could never quench his thirst, Oknos who plaits one end of a rope while a donkey eats the other end, the daughters of Danaus who had to try and fill a sieve with water and Ixion who was tied to an ever-spinning wheel.
+Examples of those so punished were Sisyphos who had to forever roll a rock up a hill, Tantalos who could never quench his thirst, Oknos who plaits one end of a rope while a donkey eats the other end, the daughters of Danaus who had to try and fill a sieve with water, and Ixion who was tied to an ever-spinning wheel.

-Although a fearful place to the living, Hades was visited by several heroes in the course of their various adventures including Hercules to capture Kerberos in the last of his twelve labours, by Odysseus to seek the advice of wise Tiresias, by Orpheus to find Eurydice and by Theseus and Peirithoos to capture Persephone so that she might marry the latter.
+Although a fearful place to the living, Hades was visited by several heroes in the course of their various adventures, including Hercules to capture Kerberos in the last of his twelve labours, by Odysseus to seek the advice of wise Tiresias, by Orpheus to find Eurydice, and by Theseus and Peirithoos to capture Persephone so that she might marry the latter.
 These last two heroes were, however, less fortunate than the others in that Hades imprisoned them in two thrones (or tied to two rocks in other accounts) and only Theseus would later escape from the underworld when Hercules released him.

 Donate and help us!

 We're a non-profit organisation and we need your help!
-This website costs money and research material isn't cheap either.
-We are supported only by our donors.
+This website costs money and we have to buy quality research material to produce great content.
+Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!

 Are you qualified to peer review ancient history information?
 Apply now and help provide quality ancient history information on the web!